 Sadaf is originally from Pakistan and learned embroidery from her mother.
 Now that she is living in the US, she is glad to share her beautiful work!

-Irfan’s sisters have been basket weaving as long as they can remember.
-They have always made them to use around the house – as water jug lids, vegetable storage, or to keep chapatis warm at the table.
-They are thrilled to sell their baskets in our shop as it provides extra income to send their children to school and to be a bit more financially independent.
+Sihad has been basket weaving as long as she can remember.
+She has always made them to use around the house – as water jug lids, vegetable storage, or to keep chapatis warm at the table.
+Sihad is thrilled to sell her baskets in our shop as it provides extra income to send her children to school and to be a bit more financially independent.

 Zeenat and her family were originally from Rajasthan, but have lived in Chennai for many years.
 She makes the lac bangles as well as notebooks, earrings, and other small things.
 Lac is a type of resin which is collected, melted, and dyed in various colors (and glitter can be added as well for extra sparkle!).
 It is then applied to the base item, such as the bangles and the notebooks.
 On the bangles, she then swirls in a second color for some contrast.
 On the notebooks she presses in little pieces of mirror and plastic flowers to create designs.
 Once it is dry, they are ready to use!